Performing Arts Frequently Asked Questions

 Q: Will acceptance into the PAE qualify my student for bus transportation?

 A: If your student meets the district guidelines as they pertain to distance, then yes, acceptance into the PAE qualifies your student for transportation.
-Choosing to exit the PAE or failing to meet the PAE requirements will result in expulsion from the PAE program, rendering your student ineligible for transportation effective immediately if the only reason they are receiving transportation is because of their participation in the PAE.
+Choosing to exit the PAE or failing to meet the PAE requirements will result in expulsion from the PAE program, rendering your student ineligible for transportation if the reason they are receiving transportation is a result of their participation in the PAE.

-Q: How will we know if our student is no longer in the PAE?
+Q: How will we know if our student understands what is required to complete the PAE?

 Please be advised that all PAE Music candidates will be required to complete 7 of the 8 All-Region and Solo/Ensemble requirements to stay in the PAE.
 All-Region occurs every fall and Solo/Ensemble every spring.
 (Piano candidates do not have All-Region, therefore additional and equivalent requirements will be given to the individual Piano candidates.)